shafihi/message-generator/README.md

 ## Introduction

-The Simple Random Message Generator is a lightweight application that generates random messages to offer a suggesting of food choices.
+The Simple Random Message Generator is a lightweight application that generates random messages to offer a suggestion of food choices.

 ## Features